 How To Recover Deleted Photos on Android

 There’s rarely a worse feeling than opening your Gallery app only to find that a precious photo you’ve been holding onto is gone.
-Whether you accidentally deleted it or something happened with your phone and your photos are gone, Android gives us several ways to save and therefore recover photos.
+Whether you accidentally deleted it or something happened with your phone and your photos are gone, Android gives us several ways to save and recover photos.

 In this article, we’ll show you how to recover your deleted photos.
 Unfortunately, there are times when your photos are gone forever, but those times are actually quite rare.

 Check Your Trash Folder